About young carers

 The responsibilities of young and young adult carers vary greatly, so you may be eligible for support, even if you don’t feel like you do a lot of caring.
 If you think that you might be a young or young adult carer, get in touch with your local carer service.
 Support workers will be able to ensure that you receive the support you need.

-There are also lots of organisation that can support young carers with a range of issues.
+There are also lots of organisations that can support young carers with a range of issues.